Alquem/machine-learning-syllabus/README.md

      18. Week 18
         1. Decision Trees and Hyperparameters Tuning with GridSearch and RandomSearch. ✅
         2. Case Study: Network Intrusion Detection, Implementation of a Backend. ✅
+        3. Introduction to PyTorch: Tensors, Datasets and Pretrained Models ✅